anastasiarez/tinyapp/README.md

 # tinyapp

 1. Check cookies in google dev
-2. What happens if you try to register a user with an email that already exists?
-To try these scenarios out, you can use the browser inspector to clear the user_id cookie to log out after you create each account.
-3. Registered.
-Logging in -> Invalid email or password
+2. If the user is not logged in, POST /urls should respond with an HTML message that tells the user why they cannot shorten URLs.